-- Clothing: Children should come to the center dressed appropriately for the weather (e.g.) jackets and hats for fall and spring; coats, boots and snow pants, gloves/mitten for winter).
+Clothing: Children should come to the center dressed appropriately for the weather (e.g.) jackets and hats for fall and spring; coats, boots and snow pants, gloves/mitten for winter).
 Children should come in "play clothes" so that they feel free to participate in indoor and outdoor activities.
 Long dresses are not permitted for safety reasons.
 Washable clothing is recommended as children may be involved in messy developmental activities (e.g. art, cooking, and water and sand play).
 Two changes of clothing for all children under school-age are recommended.
-All clothing and accessories should be labeled with your child's full name. - Shoes: Children footwear should have rubber soles and be suitable for running, climbing and jumping.
-For safety reasons, flip-flops, thongs, heels without straps or wedged heels are not recommended.
+All clothing and accessories should be labeled with your child's full name.

-- Jewelry: accessories such as earrings, rings, bracelets, necklaces, and barrettes are not permitted for children under three or children who are in multi-age rooms with children under three. - Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
+- Shoes: Children footwear should have rubber soles and be suitable for running, climbing and jumping.
+For safety reasons, flip-flops, thongs, heels without straps or wedged heels are not recommended. - Jewelry and Hair accessories: For safety reasons accessories such as, but not limited to, earrings, rings, bracelets/anklets, necklaces, any type of beads barrettes, and ponytail holders are not permitted for children under three or children who are in multi-age rooms with children under three.
+Reason: Children under three years old are developmentally still prone to placing items in their mouth as part of their exploration.
+On a case by case basis and in extenuating circumstances management may consider an exception for stud earrings only, providing safety of all the children can still be maintained. - Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
 It is not recommended that children younger than 12 months sleep with soft toys.
 The naptime toy or blanket will be put in the child's cubby and be made available for use during naptime.
-These items will need to be taken home for weekly laundering.
-Please ensure all personal items (i.e., book bags, books, school supplies, clothing, and blankets) are labeled with your child's full name.
+These items will be sent home for weekly laundering.
+Please ensure all personal items (i.e., book bags, books, school supplies, clothing, and blankets) are labeled with your child's

-Diapering/Toileting Training:
+Diapering and Toileting

-- Diapers: For health and sanitation reasons, only disposable diapers are permitted in our programs.
+- Diapers: For health and sanitation reasons, only disposable diapers are permitted in our full name. programs.
 Cloth diapers are only allowed when the use of disposable diapers creates a health risk for the child and the parent/guardian submits a health care provider's statement to that effect.
 Diapers are checked and changed promptly if they are wet or soiled.
 Diapers and baby wipes should be labeled with the child first and last name. - Toilet Training: Toilet training is a natural developmental process.
 Peak readiness is typically at 2 1⁄2 years, but will vary with each child.
 We will not force children to use the toilet, nor will we punish a child for lapses in toilet training.
 Planning a consistent toilet routine for home and center will go a long way in helping your child accomplish this developmental milestone.
 You must provide sufficient changes of clothing and training pants.